/

 Awareness once resulted from activities outside of CRM.
 The marketing team managed its planning and execution in a separate system.

-With all-in-one systems, the lines between CRM and marketing automation are blurring.
+The lines between CRM and marketing automation are blurring with today’s all-in-one systems.

 Now, tasks like the following can be managed in CRM.